AIRLINE REBRANDING MARKET STUDY

 If anything, most responded like what you’d expect from cold-hearted corporations.

-They passed along the costs of fuel to the passengers by adding fees, including for checked baggage (Which has had a negative effect on the experience of flying as more passengers place their luggage in the overhead compartments).
+They passed along the costs of fuel to the passengers by adding fees, including for checked baggage.
+(Which has the negative effect of more passengers place their luggage in the overhead compartments.)